-Branching out to the Data Value windows below displays the SIMPLY5 output levels the controller has found on the system.
-The display indicates the Legacy dimmer module address [2221] followed by the Legacy dimmer output number [2221] and finally the output status [2221].
+Branching out to the Data Value windows below displays the output levels the controller has found on the system.
+Display indicates the power module address [ 10105 OFF ] followed by the output number [ 21252 OFF ] and finally the output status [2125 OFF].
 Use the - and + keys to cycle through the modules.
-Use the \uparrow and \downarrow keys to see status of any additional SIMPLY5 outputs.
-Legacy Dimmer outputs display a percentage when they are at a level other than On or Off.
-Dimmers controlled by raise lower switches will display \uparrow when raising, \downarrow when lowering, and - when stopped before final state is determined by the controller.
+Use the $\uparrow$ and $\downarrow$ keys to see status of outputs x09 - x42.
+Relay and Dimmer outputs display a percentage when they are at a level other than On or Off.
+Dimmers controlled by raise lower switches will display ↑ when raising, ↓ when lowering, and - when stopped before final state is determined by the controller.